MrJul/ReSharper.EnhancedTooltip/README.md

 Parameter Info Highlighting
 ---------------------------
 The parameter information popup is now syntax highlighted.
-The colors used for the types are either the one having a name starting by _ReSharper_ if _Color identifiers_ is used, or the Visual Studio ones starting with _User Types_ otherwise.
+The colors used for the types are either the ones having a name starting by _ReSharper_ if _Color identifiers_ is used, or the Visual Studio ones starting with _User Types_ otherwise.
 ![Parameter Info Highlighting](https://raw.github.com/MrJul/ReSharper.EnhancedTooltip/master/Screenshots/ParameterInfo.png "Parameter Info Highlighting")

 Limitations
 -----------
-- The plugin currently only works with ReSharper 8.1 EAP.
+- Currently only works with ReSharper 8.1 EAP.
-- The plugin currently works only on C# files.
+- Currently only works in C# files.
 The standard tooltip and parameter information popup are used in other file types.
 - The parameter information popup isn't highlighted for calls using named parameters.

 Licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)